Wednesday, 19 July 2017

 One of his associates who was looking after his new organisation called me up and requested me to meet him in person.

 I along with Deccan Chronicle colleagues Joseph Nathan, Mohd.
-Abdul Mannan and Danny (Dhananjaya), photographer met him in a palatial house in Banjara hills, Hyderabad, a stone's throw from KBR Park.
+Abdul Mannan and Danny (Dhananjaya), photographer met him in a palatial house in Banjara hills, Hyderabad, a stone's throw from KBR Park in the afternoon.

-'Mein business man hun.. smuggler Nahi" he quipped when asked on being called underworld Don and smuggler.
+'Mein business man hunn.. smuggler Nahi" (I am a businessman, not a smuggler) he quipped when asked on being called underworld Don and smuggler.
 But not in so many words he admitted his writ runs in Bombay.

 Frail looking Haji Mastan claimed that he was wrongly projected as a mafia don and smuggler when in fact he was a business man, social worker.